Last Updated on March 14, 2020 by melissanreynolds

 Here are five ways I use mindfulness every single day

 I breath to relax, to help me get off to sleep, to avoid or reduce the stress response.
 You can use the simple 4-2-6 recipe for the simplest stress reduction technique.
 See my YouTube video below on this breathing.
+Breathing is as undervalued as it is vital.
+We need to breathe better to hep us switch on the parasympathetic nervous system and to switch off increased tension and pain in the chest and neck.

 When my son seems to be getting overwhelmed, or he wakes with a bad dream and panics or when his behaviour is getting over the top we take mindful breaths together.
 I also use it to try to regulate my response to the frustrations that arise when parenting three very busy boys.

 Every day after lunch I meditate.
 It is how I have coped with the intense sleep deprivation of my third baby – who is the worse of the three with sleeping.
 Yoga Nidra refreshes me, restores me and gives me profound rest I haven’t found any other way.
 It has been key in reducing my central nervous system over activation of a period of many years.
-It is a key part of my six month coaching programme.

 A good way to manage chronic illness is to be mindfully curious.
 Pay attention to what may be causing certain results – like increased pain and fatigue.
 To also be mindful during movement so we don’t add to our body’s physical burden.
 Be aware of our emotional and spiritual components too – we are a whole person, not just a physical being.
 Taking a mindful pause to really listen to others can be so useful in maintaining healthy relationships.